kaiem/COVID-19_Ventilator_DIY_Prototype/README.md

 ## Further work
-It is envisaged that another iteration of development would mitigate a critical safety issue identified, and improve useablity. please refer to the relevant section in the [ventilator detailed documentation](https://github.com/kaiem/COVID-19_Ventilator_DIY_Prototype/blob/master/Doc).
+It is envisaged that another iteration of development would mitigate a critical safety issue identified, improve useablity as well as add an important mode for assisted breathing.
+Please refer to the relevant section in the [ventilator detailed documentation](https://github.com/kaiem/COVID-19_Ventilator_DIY_Prototype/blob/master/Doc).

-There is significant cost, time and effort involved, as such some fund rasing is needed.
+Due to significant cost, time and effort involved, some fund raising is needed.

+## Communication
+Please provide suggestions and feedback by raising an issue or pull request.

-## Sponsor
+## Sponsor or Contribute
 A further iteration needs your support.
-Please donate.
+Please donate or contribute.
+Your support will be much appreciated.

 ## References